Tyler Glodjo - 27 posts

 Rachel Seo - 6 posts

-Rachel Seo is a third year at UC San Diego, where she is majoring in literature and writing.
-She loves reading children's fiction and making YouTube videos.
-Learn more about her at rachelseo.com.
+Rachel Seo is a rising senior at UC San Diego, where she is majoring in literature and writing.
+She loves reading children's fiction and spends too much time on TikTok.
+Follow her on Twitter @rrachelalisonn.

 Timothy Thomas - 42 posts